jemappelle187/alpha-snipes/MISSED_SIGNAL_ANALYSIS.md

 ## Immediate Action

 For this specific transaction:
-- The **BUY was 15 hours ago** - way too old to trade now
+- The **BUY was 15-20 minutes ago** - too old for the 3-minute signal age guard
 - The **SELLs were 15-16 minutes ago** - also too old (5x over the 3-minute limit)
 - Price has likely moved significantly since the BUY
 - Alpha already sold their position (4 sells totaling ~$304K)
-- **Not worth entering at this point** - we're way too late
+- **Not worth entering at this point** - we're too late

 ### Why This Happened

 **Most Likely Scenario:**
-1. Bot wasn't running 15 hours ago when the BUY happened
-2. OR bot was running but had a detection/classification failure
-3. OR alpha wallet wasn't in the active list 15 hours ago
+1. **onLogs() missed it** - RPC subscription failed or was delayed
+2. **Transaction was detected but too old** - When processed, it was already > 3 minutes old
+3. **Polling backup missed it** - Only checks last 30 seconds, transaction was 15+ minutes old
+4. **Birdeye backfill missed it** - Only checks last 10 minutes, transaction was 15-20 minutes old

 **The SELLs (15-16 minutes ago):**
 - These are SELL signals, not BUY signals